annisadwiarum/oop-php/README.md

 # oop-php

-This code is a test for OOP programs in PHP
+This code is a test for Object Oriented Programming (OOP) programs in PHP.